numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 What we need, though, is an operator that means "matrix multiplication, as opposed to scalar/elementwise multiplication".
-There is no conventional symbol for these in mathematics or programming, where these operations are usually distinguished by context.
+There is no conventional symbol with this meaning in either programming or mathematics, where these operations are usually distinguished by context.
 (And U+2297 CIRCLED TIMES is actually used conventionally to mean exactly the wrong things: elementwise multiplication -- the "Hadamard product" -- or outer product, rather than matrix/inner product like our operator).  ``@`` at least has the virtue that it *looks* like a funny non-commutative operator; a naive user who knows maths but not programming couldn't look at ``A * B`` versus ``A × B``, or ``A * B`` versus ``A ⋅ B``, or ``A * B`` versus ``A ° B`` and guess which one is the usual multiplication, and which one is the special case.

 Finally, there is the option of using multi-character tokens.
 Some
 options: